Shannon Sharpe, at 50, showcases a remarkable physique on social media, often drawing envy from those half his age.

 Apart from his balanced diet, Sharpe gets the necessary nutrients from the supplements.

-He hasn’t revealed every supplement he takes, but according to our research, his complete supplement list may include:
+He hasn’t revealed every supplement he takes, but according to my research, his complete supplement list may include:

 - Multivitamin for men